stevebrownlee/labs/collections/_packages/coaching.md

 ---
 title: "Personal Coaching"
-description: "I can partner with you to achieve your personal goals"
+description: "I can partner with you to achieve your personal goals."
 date: 2019-10-03
 weight: 3
 header_transparent: true